 Before you call the Unemployment Claims Center...

-Call volumes at Unemployment Claims Center are very high - the best way to file for benefits or to find out the status of your claim is to use online services for unemployment claimants.
+Call volumes at Unemployment Claims Center are very high - the best way to file for benefits or to find out the status of your claim is to use the online services links below.
 To reach the Unemployment Claims Center by phone, call 1-800-593-7660 between 8:00 AM and 4:45 PM Monday through Friday.
 Please keep in mind that Mondays are high call volume days with 20-30 minute wait times.
 Wait times drop significantly later in the week.

 Unemployment Programs Available in Maine